Stage 4 Mesothelioma

-Mesothelioma is an aggressive type of cancer that most often affects the tissue around the lungs.
-Caused by asbestos exposure, mesothelioma has a long latency period.
-This means it can be decades between asbestos exposure and symptoms that lead to a diagnosis.
+- Caused by asbestos exposure, mesothelioma has a long latency period.
+This means it can be decades between asbestos exposure and symptoms that lead to many diagnoses of stage 4, or late-stage mesothelioma.[2]

 How Is Mesothelioma Staged?

-When mesothelioma is diagnosed it is also given a stage.
+When mesothelioma is diagnosed, it is also given a stage.
 Staging describes how far the cancer has advanced.
-The convention for pleural mesothelioma is to give a stage from one to four.[4]
+The convention for pleural mesothelioma is to give a stage from one to four.[3]

 The staging system used for pleural mesothelioma is the TNM system: